mguzman14/tools/shell/README.md

 1. [Cesar](#cesar)

 ### Cesar
 Function to encode or decode text strings and files that have been previously encoded using based-on-Caesar algorithm such as rot13.
 The code is slightly different in both `zsh` and `bash` shells due to both of their diferences.
 However, the execution of the function works the same way.
+The source code can be found in folders [bash](https://github.com/mguzman14/tools/blob/main/shell/bash/cesar.sh) and [zsh](https://github.com/mguzman14/tools/blob/main/shell/zsh/cesar.zsh) respectively.

 The function accepts the following **parameters**:
 - `-t`: input type.
 It must be file or str (for string text)